Open-CK/OpenCK/CONTRIBUTING.md

 That being said, there is a time and a place for fixing very minor issues, and the fixes should be included along with more impactful changes to avoid overwhelming the maintainers with the amount of changes they have to review.

 ## 2) Setting up
 As the README says, OpenCK is made using C++/Qt.
-Qt Creator should be installed
+Qt Creator should be installed from [here](https://info.qt.io/download-qt-for-application-development).
+If you have Qt Creator already installed, the version should be 5.8+.
+We use MSVC2015 for compiling code, and the choice of debugger is yours, albeit the vast majority of the team uses WinDbg.

+Afterwards, just run `git clone` or use Qt's built in Git Tools via Tools->Git from the menu.

 ## 3) Code style
 Maintaining consistency in the code is important for readability.
 Here is what we use: